Hvergelmir-Studios/SurvAid/README.md

 [Axios](https://www.npmjs.com/package/axios) is a package that is used for basic http request to the API server.
 Install using `npm install axios`

+8. CLI

+CLI is used to build the Vue.js app with Webpackers Install using `npm install - @vue/cli`

+## Running the server

+For the API server, make sure the current directory is `SurvAidServer` and run the command `python manage.py runserver 8000` In the browser, go to localhost:8000 and confirm the Django server page is up.

+## Running the front-end

+For the front-end, make sure the current directory is `survaid-frontend` and run the command `npm run serve` In the browser, go to localhost:8080 and confirm the Vue.js app page is up.